secretstartups/handbook/support/workflows/account_verification.html.md

 If a user has added an SSH key to their account but receives a `Permission denied (publickey)` error when using the command above, they may need to manually register their private SSH key using `ssh-agent` if they're using a non-default SSH key pair file path.
 Direct the user to [our documentation](https://docs.gitlab.com/ee/ssh/README.html#working-with-non-default-ssh-key-pair-paths) for guidance on how to solve this.

+> Free users won't be able restore access to accounts if the recovery codes were lost and no ssh keys are available to generate more.

-## Access with Support Intervention
+## Disable 2FA with Support Intervention

+Support intervention for 2FA removal after the above steps have been attempted is only possible for users with a paid plan.

-If the user is unable to remove 2FA or otherwise regain access to their account using the above methods and responds with the need for further verification, then the user will need to provide evidence of account ownership before we can disable 2FA on their account.
+If a paid user (part of paid group or paid user namespace) is unable to remove 2FA or otherwise regain access to their account using the above methods and responds with the need for further verification, then the user will need to provide evidence of account ownership before we can disable 2FA on their account.

 If a user has lost their account recovery codes and has no SSH key registered, proving they own the account can be difficult.
 In these cases, please use the workflow below.

 ### Workflow